pricehatfield/finaggle/README.md

   - `Tags`: String (from aggregator file; empty for unmatched detail records)
   - `Amount`: Decimal (negative for debits; for matched transactions, from aggregator; otherwise from source record)
   - `reconciled_key`: String (see Reconciliation Key Format section)
-  - `Matched`: String (strictly "True" or "False", preserved as text for human readability)
+  - `Matched`: String (strictly "True" or "False", for human readability)

 #### Field Sourcing for Matched Transactions
 For transactions that are successfully matched between aggregator and detail records: